Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 The following types of mods have Issues
 > *  New creatures/enemies/NPC's/followers   (unless requiem patch available) - Note: for enemies - they are generally added as unleveled, and in requiem this means they are always level 1. for NPC's and Followers - they will be missing the requiem perks and may also be unleveled (ergo level 1)
+>*   New weapons and armors unless requiem patch available will vbe extremely underpowered.
 > *  Dead NPC Body Cleaner Remover (caused Immortal Vampires when you attempt to burn them, also causes civil war patrols to scream like banshee's)
 > *  New Quest area mods   (unless requiem patch available) - Note: This is because new area's generally add new creatures/enemies/NPC's and followers
 > *  3Tweaks/BTweaks (Wont be compatible OUT OF THE BOX - It changes so much stuff, that it won't be compatible with anything without 3tweaks dedicated patch - which just doesn't exist for the bulk of the mods in the list - Including Wildlander.esp itself).